 For example, when the stock market fell in March 2020 after the beginning of the COVID lock down, the value of the investments in my retirement account dropped by as much as $120k.
 Not only did I not panic, I honestly didn’t even notice.
 I was really busy at work and very worried about what was happening with the virus.
 I knew the stock market had fallen but it wasn’t until December of 2020 (by which time the market had recovered) that I went back to look at what had happened to my account.

-If such a drastic drop would have had you selling and/or kept you up at night, then please don’t put all your money in stock index funds.
+Would such a drastic drop have had you selling and/or kept you up at night?
+Factor that in when you design your strategy.

 How Debt Factors Into Savings

 Debt is not a moral failing, but it can limit your options, especially when it comes to being able to invest for retirement.